|

 finish line in only 1/100th of second!
 A great race for two great

-hurdlers, both good friends.
+champion hurdlers, both good friends.
 Sarah won the gold medal with a time of 49.07

 sec. and Julie ran 49.08 right behind her.